revaturelabs/interviewquestions/Python/Python-Datatypes/Type_casting.md

 <details><summary> <b>Explanation</b> </summary>

-> - If we pass zero values to bool() constructor,it will treat as a zero.
+> - If we pass zero values to bool() constructor, it will treat it as zero.
 > - Any non-zero value is boolean True.

   </details>